Purab93/pokemon-app/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+### `npm install -g serve`

+This package will install a global level serve which will help to create a static server to host the app.

 ### `serve -s build -l 5000`

+This will create a Static Server.
 Runs the app in the production mode.<br>
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 ### Unit Test